narendran-1999/farc/project-docs/questions-n-scoring.md

 1   = Disagree
 2   = Agree
 3   = Strongly agree
-N/A = I don’t have enough information to judge this
+N/A = I don't have enough information to judge this (treated as 0 in scoring)

 For each item:
 `item-points = user-score * (item-max-points / 3)`